NuranKZ/CapstoneProject/README.md

 - `S7_RNN_FS.ipynb` (RNN with financial statement data added)

 Each file begins with a description of the algorithms and functions used, limitations and features of the launch, etc. Also, many cells are accompanied by comments, so it is recommended to read these files for detailed study of all aspects of the project.
-I also used my functions, which are placed in the `project_lib.py file`.
+I also used my functions, which are placed in the `project_lib.py`.
 Besides brief description in notebooks, each function has docstring.
-As it was mentioned before, this project is a research project, so there are no files with automatic code launch and/or own web-interface in the project.
+As it was mentioned before, this project is a research project, so there are no files with automatic code launch and/or own web-interface.

 The data that were downloaded weigh about 280 megabytes and represent a collection of more than 10 000 files.
 As the project progresses, derived files such as merged tables, dictionaries and models are also generated.
 As a result, the total files size increases to ~ 600 Mb.
 So, I have placed all these files (archived versions) on a Google drive, which can be accessed via this [link](https://drive.google.com/open?id=11Zw-DvNbpc_lc3kj4AFzwESaKZ6Rs-0M).

 <img src="pics/0_2.png" width="700"/>

 If necessary, all the files must be unpacked to the root folder of the project, saving the structure that is in the archive.
-The structure of the project with data looks like this:
+The structure of the project folders with data looks like this:

 <img src="pics/0_1.png" width="300"/>